Skip to main content

 Ahukawakawa swamp

-The alpine Ahukawakawa swamp is in Egmont National Park, at an elevation of 920 metres.
+The alpine Ahukawakawa swamp is in Te Papakura o Taranaki (formerly Egmont National Park) at an elevation of 920 metres.
 It was created by a lava extrusion known as the Dome, which, combined with a later debris flow, blocked the Stony River (Hangatahua).
-The swamp contains a wide range of plants that can survive at very low temperatures in acidic soils.
+The swamp contains a wide range of plants that can survive in acidic soils at low temperatures.
 Its outlet forms the 30-metre Bells Falls.
 This view from the Pouākai Range shows the Dome in the centre.

 Te whakamahi i tēnei tūemi